sourcegraph/scip/DESIGN.md

 Hash tables are a core data type used in compilers and hence are likely to be useful in indexers generally.

-String types in mainstream languages support equality and hashing. where other objects may not be.
+String types in mainstream languages support equality and hashing, where other objects may not be.

 ### Avoid direct encoding of graphs